Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.5.3

+- Image upload functionality on "Edit Site" added.
+- Modal implemented and styled for image upload.
+- Minor bug fix to required data fields on "Add New Site" & "Edit Site".

 ## Version 0.5.2

 - "Edit Site" page has been created and styled.